Rue281/Pixel-Art-Maker/README.md

 * [Built With](#Built_With)

 ## Instructions
- -Download or Clone the Repository.
+ * Download or Clone the Repository.

- -Open index.html in your browser.
+ * Open index.html in your browser.

 ## Built With

--HTML
+* HTML

--CSS
+* CSS

--JS
+* JS